tiredboffin/tiredboffin.github.io/notes/fujifilm-camera-history.md

 Reverse engineering the "X Processor 5" is quite similar to working with the "X Processor 4" though it requires adjustments for 64-bit addressing and RAM mapping of all devices is different.

-With recent updates, Fujifilm began signing firmware images with ECDSA -- likely to comply with the EU RED requirements (see [EU Cyber Standard ETSI EN 303 645 v3.1.3](https://www.etsi.org/deliver/etsi_en/303600_303699/303645/03.01.03_60/en_303645v030103p.pdf)), which took effect in 2025 and mandate protection against unauthorized or malicious firmware modifications.
+With recent updates, Fujifilm began signing firmware images with ECDSA -- likely to comply with the EU RED requirements (see [EU Cyber Standard](https://www.etsi.org/deliver/etsi_en/303600_303699/303645/03.01.03_60/en_303645v030103p.pdf)), which took effect in 2025 and mandate protection against unauthorized or malicious firmware modifications.
 As a side effect, this also blocks the only known method of firmware downgrading -- based on header modification -- since the firmware header is now included in the signed data.